KitCat962/figura-mesh-deformation/README.md

 It works by exporting a specifically formatted bbmodel and a lua file containing the vertex data that blockbench does not retain.
 Both of these files are used within a generic driver script to achieve mesh deformation in Figura.

 # Installing the plugin
-Download the [latest release](https://github.com/KitCat962/figura-blender-blockbench-vertexgroups/releases/latest) of this plugin or download the entire repository as a zip file.
+Download the entire repository as a zip file.

 In Blender, navigate to Preferences under the Edit tab.
 Select Add-ons.
 Top right of the menu is Install.
 Select the zip you just downloaded.
 Install Addon.